 There have previously been a few reported cases showing a decreased response with additional Cytopoint injections.
 Some dogs can start developing neutralising antibodies to Cytopoint, thereby making it less effective.

 Recent study shows value in additional Cytopoint shots

 However, a recent study conducted in the last year has shown that dogs can actually benefit from additional Cytopoint injections.
 Findings showed that around:

-Editor’s note: The study defined treatment success as a minimum 20mm reduction in the client Pruritus Visual Analog Scale (PVAS) on the 30th day after the injection.
+[Editor's note: The study defined treatment success as a minimum 20mm reduction in the client's Pruritus Visual Analog Scale (PVAS) on the 30th day after the injection.
 PVAS consists of a sliding scale from 0 mm (normal dog) to 100 mm (extremely severe itch).
-For reference, 20 mm represents very mild or occasional itching, 40 mm mild/frequent itching, and 60 mm moderate/regular itching.
+For reference, 20 mm represents very mild or occasional itching, 40 mm mild/frequent itching, and 60 mm moderate/regular itching.]

 As for Apoquel, some dogs may experience an increase in the frequency of their itch when switched from twice-daily dosing to once daily.
-This is usually related to the short half-life of the drug (4 hours).
+This is usually related to the drug's short half-life (4 hours).